lsimmons2/bs4-nlp-app/README.md

-Angular/Flask app for learning about Beautiful Soup and the Watson APIs.
+Angular/Flask app for learning about Beautiful Soup and different NLP APIs.